tomasferrarisenda/automate-all-the-things-insane-X/README.md

 6. Under "Branch" select "main" and under "Path" select "/azure-devops/01-deploy-argocd.yml".
 Click "Continue".
 7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the [infrastructure deployment pipeline](#instructions).
 8. Click on "Run".
-9. When it's done, the access file will be exported as an artifact.
-You'll find it in the pipeline run screen.
-Download it to see the URL and credentials.
+9. When it's done, the endpoints and ArgoCD access files will be exported as artifacts.
+You'll find them in the pipeline run screen.
+Download them to see the ArgoCD URL and credentials, and the frontend endpoints.
 <p title="Guide" align="center"> <img width="700" src="https://i.imgur.com/UtZyCCe.png"> </p>

 10. You can now access the ArgoCD UI, if it's not ready just hit refresh every few seconds.
 Here you should find all the applications.
+Three will be under the "argocd" project, these are necessary for ArgoCD self-management.<br>
+You will also see a few other applications related to our new service mesh implementation, we'll explore these later.<br>
-Three will be under the "argocd" project, these are necessary for ArgoCD self-management.
-Another six will be under the "my-app" project which manage our app's backend and frontend in the three environments.
+Another 6 applications six will be under the "my-app" project which manage our app's backend and frontend in the three environments.
 These will be in a "Progressing/Degraded" state.
-This is because we haven't built our app and pushed it to DockerHub yet.
-Let's take care of that next.
+This is because we haven't built our app and pushed it to DockerHub yet, we'll take care of that soon.
+From the other exported artifact, you'll get the URLs for each enviroment's frontend, but don't expect these to work until we have deployed our app.

 <br/>
 <br/>